Discovery Objections Cheat Sheet

 This page provides a cheat sheet for discovery objections for lawyers.

-Elsewhere on this website, we talk about the importance of forcing defendants to provide meaningful answers to interrogatories and other discovery requests.
-If we do not hold defendants' feet to the fire, we are throwing away a powerful tool to box in defendants for trial -- and providing evidence that we are not giving the case the care and attention it deserves.
+Elsewhere on this website, we talk about the importance of forcing defendants to provide meaningful answers to interrogatories, requests for the production of documents, and other discovery responses and requests.
+If we do not hold defendants' feet to the fire, we toss away a powerful tool to box in defendants for trial -- and provide evidence that we are not giving the case the care and attention it deserves.

 You need to be clear in your objections or risk waving them.
 Federal Rule 33(b)(4) emphasizes that the "grounds for objecting to an interrogatory must be stated with specificity.
 Any ground not stated in a timely objection is waived unless the court, for good cause, excuses the failure."

 Generally, interrogatories are objectionable if they seek information that is not within the scope of discovery as defined in Maryland Rule 402 or Federal Rule 26(b).
 These are typically requests that are not relevant, unduly burdensome, broad, vague, privileged. or protected by the work product doctrine.

 - Sample interrogatories in all types of personal injury, medical malpractice, and wrongful death cases.